 - Assessment and Ability Standards.
 An ability to do work in higher education should be evident from an assessment examination such as the SAT or ACT.
+Cumulative grade-point average is considered in evaluation of the application.
 In certain instances, other kinds of evidence may be used to determine the ability to do such work.

 - Character and Personality.
 Applicants must be able to demonstrate that they possess the personality traits, interests, attitudes and personal characteristics necessary for higher education.